Neural Network Research to Predict Gap Risk for Financial Assets

 - Min Model loss < 0.025:

-- key encoding parameters and model parameter to achieve next day price prediction best accuracy stands at a loss <0.025
+- key encoding parameters and model parameter to achieve next day price prediction best Threshold Accuracy stands at a loss <0.025

 - Classification Model: